hchyang/PSiTE/README.md

  C | T | A | G
  T | C | A | G

+##### --tandem_prob

+This option specifies the probability of being tandem repeat for an amplification mutation.
+Users can pick a float number between 0 and 1 for this option.
+The default value is 1.0, which means all amplifications are tandem repleat events.
+If users assign 0 to this parameter, all amplifications are not tandem repeat events and each new copy of an amplification will be inserted to different position of the focal chromomosome randomly (we can not simulate inter-chromosome insertions yet).

 ##### --cnv_length_beta

 This option specifies the mean length (parameter beta or mean of the exponential